best-practice-and-impact/qa-of-code-guidance/book/modular_code.md

 Classes are fundamental parts of [object-orientated programming (OOP)](https://en.wikipedia.org/wiki/Object-oriented_programming).
 They create an association between data (attributes of the class) and logic (methods of the class).
-As you will see in the examples below, classes can be useful when representing real objects in our code.
+Classes can be useful when representing real objects in our code, as the examples below demonstrate.

 Although classes exist in R, [writing custom classes](https://adv-r.hadley.nz/oo.html) is less common than it is in Python (and other OOP enabling languages).
 Because of this, the following sub-section will focus primarily on Python classes.